mgifford/drupal-security/src/code.rst

 Code review can be used in order to find flaws in existing code and discover potential bugs.
 OWASP offer a `free book`_ that can guide you on that process.
-Basically, you can do it manually using the same guidelines as when writing secure code, but you can as well use automated tools.
-Theses can be `installed in a continuous integration system such as Jenkins`_ in order to periodically checks for flaws.
+Basically, you can do it manually using the same guidelines as when writing secure code, but you can also use automated tools.
+These can be `installed in a continuous integration system such as Jenkins`_ in order to periodically checks for flaws.
 Common clarity and code style rules can spot weak code that is not directly tied to security but can be an indicator on code quality, thus